Yip Harburg: Blacklisting

-Although never a member of the Communist Party (he was a member of the Socialist Party, and joked that "Yip" referred to the Young People's Socialist League, nicknamed the "Yipsels") he had been involved in radical groups, and he was blacklisted.
+Although never a member of the Communist Party (he was a member of the Socialist Party, and joked that "Yip" referred to the Young People's Socialist League, nicknamed the "Yipsels"), Harburg had been involved in radical groups, and was blacklisted.

 Harburg was named in a pamphlet Red Channels: The Report of Communist Influence in Radio and Television; his involvement with the Hollywood Democratic Committee, and his refusal to identify reputed communists, led to him being blocked from working in Hollywood films, television, and radio for twelve full years, from 1950 to 1962.
 "As the writer of the lyric of the song 'God's Country', I am outraged by the suggestion that somehow I am connected with, believe in, or am sympathetic with Communist or totalitarian philosophy", he wrote to the House Un-American Activities Committee in 1950.
-He was unable to travel abroad during this period, as his passport had been revoked.
+He was unable to travel abroad during this period because his passport had been revoked.

+Later career

 With a score by Sammy Fain and Harburg's lyrics, the musical Flahooley (1951) satirized the country's anti-communist sentiment, but it closed after forty performances at the Broadhurst Theatre on Broadway.
 The New York critics were dismissive of the show, although it had been a success during its earlier pre-Broadway run in Philadelphia.

-Later career

 In 1966, songwriter Earl Robinson sought Harburg's help for the song "Hurry Sundown"; the two collaborated on the song and are credited as co-writers.
 The song was intended for the film Hurry Sundown, but was not used in the film.
 It was, however, recorded by Peter, Paul and Mary for their 1966 album The Peter, Paul and Mary Album.
 The song was released as a single in 1967, and reached No. 37 on the Billboard Easy Listening chart.
 It was also nominated for the Grammy Award for Best Folk Recording.